30 seconds of code

 The core goal of 30 seconds is to provide a quality resource for beginner and advanced developers alike.
 We want to help improve the software development ecosystem, by lowering the barrier of entry for newcomers and help seasoned veterans pick up new tricks and remember old ones.

-In order to achieve this, we have collected hundreds of snippets that can be of use in a wide range of situations.
+In order to help grow the open source community, we have collected hundreds of snippets that can be of use in a wide range of situations.
 We welcome new contributors and we like fresh ideas, as long as the code is short and easy to grasp in about 30 seconds.

 The 30 seconds movement started back in December, 2017, with the release of 30 seconds of code by Angelos Chalaris.
 Since then, hundreds of developers have contributed snippets to over 6 repositories, creating a thriving community of people willing to help each other write better code.